Bigjango13/Burlap/README.md

 - Largest unconditional jump possible: 16777215 (u24 limit)
 - Largest conditional jump possible: 65535 (u16 limit)

-[^1]: merging the offset of locals on diffrent branches can makes this limit even harder to hit, so far Burlap doesn't do that, but it will (TODO)
+[^1]: merging the offset of locals on different branches can makes this limit even harder to hit, so far Burlap doesn't do that, but it will (TODO)

 Here are some stats that aren't limits (and some are even just impl details), they are here for fun:
 - Number of registers in the VM: 16[^2] (u4 limit, artificial)